(1827 - 1862)

 The rest of the War

-He died of wounds 30 September (or 3 October) 1862 at Sharpsburg, MD, and was probably buried on or near the battlefield.
-He was reinterred in the National Cemetery during or before 1867.
-He left a widow Jane and 4 year old son Michael.
+He died of wounds on 30 September (or 3 October) 1862 in a field hospital near Sharpsburg and was buried on the battlefield [map].
+He was reinterred in the new National Cemetery in about 1867.

 References & notes